The Grammar Level

 3rd Grade Curriculum

 Students in third grade continue a chronological study of history and Bible focusing on Ancient Greece and Rome.
-Great works of literature that integrate with the historical time period are read, discussed, and analyzed.
-Grammar and writing skills are developed and refined through direct instruction, projects, and repetition.
+Great works of literature that align with the historical time period are read, discussed, and analyzed.
+Grammar and writing skills are developed and refined through direct instruction, Logic of English, and the Institute for Excellence in Writing.

 View Curriculum